 In January 2017, the Board of Supervisors approved a development agreement (File 16-1164) and a master development agreement (File 16-1356) between the City, the San Francisco Housing Authority, and Sunnydale Development Co., LLC, to facilitate the development of the project.
 The development agreement included the phasing plan and master infrastructure plan for the master development.
-The proposed Sunnydale development will provide 1,705 units of housing by replacing the 775 units of public housing on the site, adding approximately 200 affordable residential units (up to 60 percent AMI), and developing up to 730 market rate units.
+The proposed Sunnydale development will provide 1,705 units of housing by replacing the 775 units of public housing on the site, adding approximately 200 affordable residential units (up to 60 percent area median income), and developing up to 730 market rate units.
 The master plan also includes developing new street and utility infrastructure, 3.6 acres of new open spaces, and an estimated 60,000 square feet of new neighborhood space.

-The Sunnydale HOPE SF project is being developed across three main phases over 25 years.
+The Sunnydale HOPE SF project is being developed across three main phases for over 25 years.
 According to MOHCD staff, the affordable parcels are expected to be completed in 2033, subject to financing availability, compared to estimated completion in 2030 under the original schedule.
 To date the City has provided \$9.8 million for master planning and \$92.0 million for vertical and horizontal development.
-Sunnydale Block 3B will be the third affordable housing project to begin construction, and Sunnydale Block 3A is expected to begin construction shortly after.
-Phase 1A3 infrastructure, which includes Blocks 3A and 3B and Community Building Block 1, began construction in May 2022 and is anticipated to reach substantial completion in summer 2023.
+Sunnydale Block 3A will be the fourth Sunnydale affordable housing project and is set to begin construction in May 2023.1 Phase 1A3 infrastructure, which includes Blocks 3A and 3B and Community Building Block 1, began construction in May 2022 and is anticipated to reach substantial completion in summer 2023.
+In February 2023, the Board of Supervisors approved a permanent gap loan for Block 3B for a not to exceed amount of \$31,506,016 (File 23-0062), and MOHCD is now requesting approval for permanent financing for Block 3A.

-Sunnydale Block 3B
+Sunnydale Block 3A

-Sunnydale Block 3B is a proposed 90-unit affordable housing development within Phase 1A3, located at 1555 Sunnydale Avenue.
-The 90 units include 67 units of replacement units for current Sunnydale public housing residents, 22 additional affordable units, and one manager's unit.
-The units include four studios, 24 one-bedrooms, 36 two-bedrooms, and 26 three-bedrooms.
+Sunnydale Block 3A is a proposed 80-unit affordable housing development within Phase 1A3, located at 1545 Sunnydale Avenue.
+The 80 units include 60 replacement units for current Sunnydale public housing residents, 19 additional affordable units, and one manager's unit.
+The units include four studios, 24 one-bedrooms, 28 two-bedrooms, 16 three-bedrooms, and eight four-bedrooms.